davidly/ArmOS/README.md

     ms.sh           builds a debug version of ArmOS on Linux msr.sh          builds a release version of ArmOS on Linux runall.bat      runs all the tests on Windows.
-First copy test binaries from a Linux machine. runall.sh       runs all the tests on Linux
+First copy test binaries from a Linux machine. runall.sh       runs all the tests on Linux.
+If not on Arm64, first copy test binaries. words.txt       used by test apps
+    tp.bas          used by the BA test app

 ## Validation
-* I've tested on AMD64 and Arm64 machines running Windows along with AMD64, Arm64, and RISC-V machines running Linux.
+* I've tested on AMD64 and Arm64 machines running Windows along with AMD64, Arm32, Arm64, and RISC-V64 machines running Linux.
 I've not yet tried to compile or run on MacOS.
 * The c_tests folder has a number of C and C++ apps that can be built with mall.sh (make all) on an Arm64 Linux machine.
 I'm sure cross-compilation will work too, though I haven't tested it.
 These apps are built with various optimization flags: -O0, -O1, -O2, -O3, and -Ofast.
 Each variation utilizes different Arm64 instructions, which improves test coverage.
 * The rust_tests folder has a number of Rust apps that can be built with mall.sh on an Arm64 Linux machine.
 The apps are built with optimization levels 0, 1, 2, and 3 using -C opt-level=.
 * I've also tested with emulators found in my sister repos: NTVAO (Apple 1 + 6502), NTVCM (CP/M 2.2 + 8080/Z80), NTVDM (MS-DOS 3.x + 8086), RVOS (Linux + RISC-V64).
 ArmOS runs all of these emulators when they are compiled for Arm64 (tested with g++ optimization flags -O2 and -O3).
 ArmOS also runs itself recursively an arbitrary number of times.
 RVOS runs ArmOS when it's compiled for RISC-V64.
 I've validated ArmOS running RVOS running NTVDM running NTVCM running Turbo Pascal for CP/M 2.2; performance isn't great.